svaltqt/myslot/README.markdown

 which can be copy/paste into notepad, sent via email, etc.
 Any character, even different class, can use Myslot to import those settings from the 'Exported text'

+## 3.3.5a Support (Legacy)
+This fork of MySlot is maintained to support **World of Warcraft 3.3.5a (WotLK)** and other legacy game versions.

+**Key fixes in this version:**
+- **UI Fix**: Restored the Interface Options menu which was missing in older game clients.
+- **Minimap Fix**: Resolved the "red square" icon bug and restored global compatibility for shared minimap libraries.

 ## Usage